PinkDiamond1/docs-24/docs/reference/packages.md

 name: github.com/me/my-package
 ```

-would be called `github.com/me/my-package` and should get pushed to the `my-package` repo owned by the `me` user on GitHub.
+would be called `github.com/me/my-package`.
+It should get pushed to the `my-package` repo owned by the `me` user on GitHub.

 Packages are referenced indirectly, as the [locators][locators] used to specify external resources in a Starlark script will contain the package name where the resource lives.